bahruprojects/bahruprojects/README.md

 - 🔫 Guns/Firearms/Weapons enthusiasts.
 - 📍Live in Indonesia.

 ### This is my second's Github account.
-Previously, my first account was banned from Github.
+Previously, my first account was deleted from Github for security reasons.
 ![image](https://github.com/user-attachments/assets/f2b4decf-9a3f-4004-b560-e92968c2c23a)

 <!---